draios/onprem-install-docs/5.0.5/upgrade_notes.md

 ### Kubernetes 1.22 not yet supported

-Version 5.0.4 is not yet supported on Kubernetes 1.22 due to breaking changes to the Ingress Controller.
-We expect to add support for 1.22 in the near future.
+Version 5.0.5 is not yet supported on Kubernetes 1.22 due to breaking changes to the Ingress Controller.
+Version 5.1.X includes that support.

 ### OpenShift `HostAlreadyClaimed` Error in Routes when Prometheus ingestion is enabled (workaround provided)